Silvenga/silvenga.com/src/posts/2024/notes-on-cephfs-metadata-recovery.md

 > If I recall correctly, this set of commands were significantly faster, taking around an hour.

-The next step was even faster, taking maybe 10 minutes, but then scanning for links, crashed:
+After the inode scan completed, it was onto scanning for links.
+This step was even faster, taking maybe 10 minutes.

+But then scanning for links crashed:

 ```bash
 cephfs-data-scan scan_links